 When arriving at the VAC, the youth camping ranger will meet your group and facilitate a welcome activity (see page 6).
 The group leader will have you sign an arrival checklist indicating your acknowledgement of the need to manage the behavior of the campers and chaperones while at the VAC.
 All structures (i.e. tent cabins, pavilion) and equipment (i.e. cots, tables, etc.) need to be returned to the National Park Service in the same condition that you receive them.

+New this year!
+Four tents off to the side of the youth tents will be used by university groups doing research in the park.
+Youth camp rangers will notify your group if there will be researchers there at the same time as your group.
+Rangers may ask if you’d like to arrange for a time when students can talk with researchers about their work.
+Researchers will be sharing the use of bathroom and shower buildings at the VAC.

 What is the Volcano Adventure Camp?